alan-turing-institute/data-safe-haven/docs/deployment/security_checklist.md

   - This provides protection against an unauthorised party accessing the data, even they gain access to the upload token.
 - The upload token expires after a time-limited upload window.
 - The upload token is transferred to the Dataset Provider via a secure email system.

+### Implication:

+- All data transfer to the Data Safe Haven should be via our secure data transfer process, which gives the {ref}`role_data_provider_representative` time-limited, write-only access to a dedicated data ingress volume from a specific location.
+- Data is stored securely until approved for user access.

 ### Verify by: